Supreme Court declines to decide fate of ‘Dreamers’ just yet

 The announcement means the case affecting “Dreamers” will have to work its way through the lower courts before any Supreme Court ruling is possible.
 The case could also become moot if Congress takes action in the meantime.
-Right now, however, further congressional action is in doubt after the Senate stalemated on the issue two weeks ago.
+Right now, however, efforts to address the issue in Congress have hit a stalemate.

 The Supreme Court’s decision for now to stay out of the case on the Obama-era Deferred Action for Childhood Arrivals program, or DACA, wasn’t surprising.
 It’s highly unusual for the Supreme Court to hear a case before a lower appeals court has considered it.